DataDog/documentation/content/en/account_management/saml/troubleshooting.md

 If you come across an error message such as `Arf.
 Unknown User`, `There are No Authn Mappings for this User`, `Assertion could not be validated`, `SAML NO HANDLE ERROR`, or `No active account for a user`, there may be an issue with your mappings configuration in Datadog and your configuration in your identity provider (IdP).

 - **There are No Authn Mappings for this User**: There is a mismatch with your mappings configuration in Datadog and your configuration in your IdP.
+See [Roles errors](#roles-errors) below.
 - **Assertion could not be validated**: After enabling IdP initiated login in Datadog, the ACS URLs in your IdP configuration may be incorrect.
 Alternatively, your assertions may be unsigned.
 For more information, see [Assertions and attributes][1].
 - **SAML NO HANDLE ERROR**: Your assertion may be missing the required `eduPersonPrincipalName` attribute.
 Confirm that this attribute is set in your configuration.
 - **No active account for a user**: Enabling JIT provisioning may result in the following `There is no active account for` errors.